Moddable-OpenSource/moddable/documentation/pins/pins.md

 let sensor = new I2C({sda: 5, scl: 4, address: 0x48, hz: 1000000});
 ```

-The constructor dictionary also has an optional `timeout` property to specify the I2C clock stretching timeout in microseonds (μs).
+The constructor dictionary also has an optional `timeout` property to specify the I2C clock stretching timeout in microseconds (μs).
 Support for this property is device dependent.

 ```js
 let sensor = new I2C({sda: 5, scl: 4, address: 0x48, timeout: 600});